praneshkumar360/Boson/README.md

 This my own programming language.
 Lexer, parser and interpreter were written using python.

+Example factorial program using boson language is at examples folder.

+To run Boson programs download this repo
+-> Then run shell.py file in cmd i.e python shell.py
+-> It will open the boson interpreter then pass the path of boson program to run function to execute boson programs. i.e run("examples\factorial.bs")

 Boson has basic functionalities like,
   -> Arithmetic operations  (+, -, *, /, %, **(pow))
   -> Relational operations  (<, >, <=, >=, !=, ==)